mdocekal/distcopy/README.md

 The trailing backslashes act the same as in rsync.

 If the source path ends with a backslash, the content of the folder is copied.
 If the source path does not end with a backslash, the folder itself is copied.

+# Connection note
+The script uses `rsync` to copy the files.
+It is expected that the nodes are accessible via ssh without password.